Your Baby's First Steps

 At 9 months

 May start to crawl, usually backward at first.
-(Some babies never crawl but instead find other ways of getting around, like wiggling on their tummies and rolling and scooting on their backs.)
+(Some babies never crawl but instead find other ways of getting around, like wiggling on their tummies and rolling and scooting on their backs and that is normal as well.)

 May pull to stand.